egovernments/DIGIT-DevOps/docs/setup_kubernetes_cluster.md

 * kubelet
 * kubedns  # Runs as pod inside the cluster

-### CoreOS on AWS
+### For CoreOS on AWS

-CoreOS can be installed on Amazon AWS using kube-aws provided by CoreOS.
+kube-aws is a command line tool provided by CoreOS to create/update/destroy Kubernetes cluster on Amazon AWS.

 * [kube-aws](https://kubernetes-incubator.github.io/kube-aws/getting-started/) - Getting started